danilwhale/Raylib-cs.Extension/README.md

 - add comments to methods using cheatsheet
 - port examples

-there's also Raylib-cs.Extension.Game project to test things i made
+there's also Raylib-cs.Extensions.Game project to test things i made

 ---